emmaleitao/DalMarine-R/Lesson Outlines/Lesson1_RBasics.md

 Below the history and environment tabs, we have a bunch of miscellaneous tabs.
 First, the files tab shows you all of the files you can use and open.
 Here, you can load in any files, environments, datasets, etc. The plots tab will show you any plots you generate while working.
 The packages tab allows you to see what packages you have installed currently and can let you download/install any other ones you are interested in.
 The help tab can be used to search for anything in R that you want to learn more about.
 Alternatively, you can type a question mark before any command in the console and the help tab will automatically pull up that information for you.

     > ?plot

+<h2>R Script</h2>

+If you want to save your script to work on it later, you should make .R file.
+Do this by typing Ctrl + Shift + N and save your new file.
+This is a text file with R commands where you can store all your code and can then “Run” it.
+Each line will be consecutively executed.
+You can go back and edit your script at a later date as well.

 <h2>Variables</h2>